dimaio77/corrade/README.md

 ## Run your Corrade in its container!

-As long as you have copied the contents of the "host" directory to your home directory and created your own container, you should be able to:
+As long as you have copied the contents of the "host" directory to your working directory and created your own container, you should be able to:

 **Start Corrade**